Southampton-RSG-Training/dirac-software-engineering-old/_episodes/05-coding-best-practices.md

 objectives:
 - "Explain the benefits of writing readable code."
 - "Describe the importance of clear code indentation, formatting, and naming."
-- "List examples of things that should be code commented."
+- "List examples of things that should and should not be code commented."
-- "Understand when code comments are not appropriate."
 - "Explain why conforming to defined coding conventions is beneficial."
 - "Explain benefits of writing maintainable code."
 - "Describe what is meant by *technical debt*."